Cable modem termination system: Service groups and channels

+Splitting and combining

 The RF signals from a CMTS are connected via coaxial cable to headend RF management modules for RF splitting and combining, with other equipment such as other CMTSs so that several CMTS can service one service group, and then to an "optics platform" or headend platform, which has transmitter and receiver modules that turn the RF signals into light pulses for delivery over fiber optics through an HFC network.
 Examples of optics platforms are the Arris CH3000 and Cisco Prisma II.
 At the other end of the network, an optical node converts the light pulses into RF signals again and sends them through a coaxial cable "trunk".
 The trunk has one or more amplifiers along its length, and on the trunk there are distribution "taps" to which customers' modems are connected via coaxial cable.

 In fact, most CMTSs have both Ethernet interfaces (or other more traditional high-speed data interfaces like SONET) as well as RF interfaces.
 In this way, traffic that is coming from the Internet can be routed (or bridged) through the Ethernet interface, through the CMTS and then onto the RF interfaces that are connected to the cable company's hybrid fiber coax (HFC).
 The traffic winds its way through the HFC to end up at the cable modem in the subscriber's home.
 Traffic from a subscriber's home system goes through the cable modem and out to the Internet in the opposite direction.